ADITHYASNAIR2021/EI-Study-recruitment-assignment/Task-2/README.md

 **File**: `LoggerManager.java`

-**Description**: Manages the logging system, including file logging and in-memory logging for the current session.
+**Description**: Manages the logging system, including file and in-memory logs for the current session.

 **Key Methods**: